vPere/thesis-nfts/README.md

-# NFT Contract Testing Framework
+#  NFT Smart Contract Invalid Input Testing Framework

 This project is a comprehensive testing framework designed to interact with and validate the functionality of ERC-721 (NFT) smart contracts.
 It uses [Hardhat](https://hardhat.org/) to simulate blockchain behavior and includes a wide range of test cases for commonly used ERC-721 methods.